 Handy OSHA Resources

-Safety in your everyday small business operations is essential for your employees, customers and success.
-Understanding and maintaining safety guidelines can be challenging, though.
-OSHA offers numerous resources that benefit your company.
-Take advantage of these resources as you ensure your small business maintains safety guidelines and stays compliant with current laws at all times.
+Safety in everyday small business operations is essential for employees, customers and long-term success.
+Understanding and maintaining safety guidelines can be challenging, and OSHA offers resources designed to help employers prevent workplace injuries, illnesses and fatalities.

 OSHA's Cooperative Programs

 Your small business must cooperate with OSHA to maintain safety and remain compliant with laws, but you may not know where to start.
-OSHA offers five cooperative programs that help your small business prevent workplace injuries, illnesses and fatalities.
-Available programs include:
+OSHA offers several cooperative programs that help prevent workplace incidents and improve safety management.

 • Alliance Program